duck4i/sloppy-chat/README.md

 * CHAT_SERVER_URL - URL of server without port (defaults to http://localhost)
 * CHAT_ADMIN_KEY - key string used for server operations like removing users

+Docker uses the `@duck4i/sloppy-chat-full` package with a minimal custom built React runner for frontend.

 # NPM

 You can consume both client and server inside your own apps.